taophilosophy/diff-articles/ti-jiao-zhe-zhi-nan.md

 Commit messages serve at least three purposes:

 * Communicating with other developers
   FreeBSD commits generate email to various mailing lists.
 These include the commit message along with a copy of the patch itself.
 Commit messages are also viewed through commands like git log.
 These serve to make other developers aware of changes that are ongoing; that other developer may want to test the change, may have an interest in the topic and will want to review in more detail, or may have their own projects underway that would benefit from interaction.
 * Making Changes Discoverable
   In a large project with a long history it may be difficult to find changes of interest when investigating an issue or change in behaviour.
 Verbose, detailed commit messages allow searches for changes that might be relevant.
 For example, `git log --since 1year --grep 'USB timeout'`.
 * Providing historical documentation
   Commit messages serve to document changes for future developers, perhaps years or decades later.
 This future developer may even be you, the original author.
 A change that seems obvious today may be decidedly not so much later on.

 The `git blame` command annotates each line of a source file with the change (hash and subject line) that brought it in.

 Having established the importance, here are elements of a good FreeBSD commit message:

 ### 9.2.
-Start with a subject line[](https://docs.freebsd.org/en/articles/committers-guide/#_start_with_a_subject_line)
+Start with a subject line

 Commit messages should start with a single-line subject that briefly summarizes the change.
 The subject should, by itself, allow the reader to quickly determine if the change is of interest or not.

 ### 9.3.
-Keep subject lines short[](https://docs.freebsd.org/en/articles/committers-guide/#_keep_subject_lines_short)
+Keep subject lines short

 The subject line should be as short as possible while still retaining the required information.
 This is to make browsing Git log more efficient, and so that git log --oneline can display the short hash and subject on a single 80-column line.
 A good rule of thumb is to stay below 63 characters, and aim for about 50 or fewer if possible.

 ### 9.4.
-Prefix the subject line with a component, if applicable[](https://docs.freebsd.org/en/articles/committers-guide/#_prefix_the_subject_line_with_a_component_if_applicable)
+Prefix the subject line with a component, if applicable

 If the change relates to a specific component the subject line may be prefixed with that component name and a colon (:).

 ✓ `foo: Add -k option to keep temporary data`

 Include the prefix in the 63-character limit suggested above, so that `git log --oneline` avoids wrapping.

 ### 9.5.
-Capitalize the first letter of the subject[](https://docs.freebsd.org/en/articles/committers-guide/#_capitalize_the_first_letter_of_the_subject)
+Capitalize the first letter of the subject

 Capitalize the first letter of the subject itself.
 The prefix, if any, is not capitalized unless necessary (e.g., `USB:` is capitalized).

 ### 9.6.
-Do not end the subject line with punctuation[](https://docs.freebsd.org/en/articles/committers-guide/#_do_not_end_the_subject_line_with_punctuation)
+Do not end the subject line with punctuation

 Do not end with a period or other punctuation.
 In this regard the subject line is like a newspaper headline.

 ### 9.7.
-Separate the subject and body with a blank line[](https://docs.freebsd.org/en/articles/committers-guide/#_separate_the_subject_and_body_with_a_blank_line)
+Separate the subject and body with a blank line

 Separate the body from the subject with a blank line.

 Some trivial commits do not require a body, and will have only a subject.

 ✓ `ls: Fix typo in usage text`

 ### 9.8.
-Limit messages to 72 columns[](https://docs.freebsd.org/en/articles/committers-guide/#_limit_messages_to_72_columns)
+Limit messages to 72 columns

 `git log` and `git format-patch` indent the commit message by four spaces.
 Wrapping at 72 columns provides a matching margin on the right edge.
 Limiting messages to 72 characters also keeps the commit message in formatted patches below RFC 2822’s suggested email line length limit of 78 characters.
 This limit works well with a variety of tools that may render commit messages; line wrapping might be inconsistent with longer line length.

 ### 9.9.
-Use the present tense, imperative mood[](https://docs.freebsd.org/en/articles/committers-guide/#_use_the_present_tense_imperative_mood)
+Use the present tense, imperative mood

 This facilitates short subject lines and provides consistency, including with automatically generated commit messages (e.g., as generated by git revert).
 This is important when reading a list of commit subjects.
-Think of the subject as finishing the sentence "when applied, this change will …​".
+Think of the subject as finishing the sentence "when applied, this change will …".

 ✓ `foo: Implement the -k (keep) option`
 ✗ `foo: Implemented the -k option`
 ✗ `This change implements the -k option in foo`
 ✗ `-k option added`

 ### 9.10.
-Focus on what and why, not how[](https://docs.freebsd.org/en/articles/committers-guide/#_focus_on_what_and_why_not_how)
+Focus on what and why, not how

 Explain what the change accomplishes and why it is being done, rather than how.